Home » Sports Betting » Horse Racing » Racecourses in Ireland » Cork Racecourse Guide

 Dining and Hospitality

-Cork offers a variety of hospitality packages on each race day of the year including:
+Cork offers a variety of hospitality packages on each race day of the year, including:

-• Social Package: For groups of 5 or more, this package includes general admission, a race card, a €5 bet, as well as a pint for just €20 per person.
+• Social Package: For groups of 5 or more, this package typically includes general admission, a race card, a free bet, as well as a pint.

-• Restaurant Package: Includes premium level admission, a race card, and a four-course lunch.
+• Restaurant Package: Usually includes a premium level admission, a race card, and a four-course lunch.
 You can also have a table for the day in the private restaurant situated in the top floor of the Grand Stand or Pavilion Stand with a full bar, tote facilities, as well as a viewing balcony overlooking the track.
-The cost of the package is €50 per person.

-• BBQ Package: The package include premium level admission, a race card, and, of course, a full BBQ menu.
+• BBQ Package: This package is usually only available in summer months and tends to include premium level admission, a race card, and, of course, a full BBQ menu.
 It also offers a table for the table at the restaurant above the Grand Stand, a full bar, tote facilities, a viewing balcony to watch the races, and music after the races.
-The BBQ package is €45 per person.

-• Christmas Party Package: The perfect way to spend December at the races is with the Christmas Party Package that includes premium level admission, a race card, mulled wine upon arrival, as well as a four-course lunch.
-Other perks include a table at the top floor restaurant, a bar, tote betting facilities, a viewing balcony, and live festive music – all for just €55 per person.
+• Christmas Party Package: The perfect way to spend December at the races is with the Christmas Party Package that typically includes premium level admission, a race card, mulled wine upon arrival, as well as a four-course lunch.
+Other perks include a table at the top floor restaurant, a bar, tote betting facilities, a viewing balcony, and live festive music.

 As well as the hospitality facilities, Cork Racecourse is home to 3 bars, a coffee shop, and various fast food counters dotted around the course available to all patrons at the course.